kjaymiller/kjaymiller.com/content/unwanted_issues.md

 ---
 date: 2024-08-24 07:51:00-04:00
+description: I've learned that even questionable ideas in maintainers can lead to valuable insights and a better understanding of what truly matters.
-title: "[Question] Writing Issues You Don't Want to Implement"
+title: '[Question] Writing Issues You Don''t Want to Implement'
 ---

 Any maintainers in the past post issues that they don’t like purely to see if someone has a good reason that it should implemented?